Dan503/gulp-auto-imports/README.md

   <dt>preset</dt>
   <dd>Use a set of predefined default settings rather than configuring all of the settings yourself.
 You can view the available presets and the settings that they provide in <a href="https://github.com/Dan503/gulp-file-loader/tree/master/presets">the <code>presets</code> folder</a>.</dd>
 </dl>

+## Change Log

+The Change log can be viewed on the [Gulp File Loader GitHub releases](https://github.com/Dan503/gulp-file-loader/releases) page.